venetagrigorova/palimpsest-binarization/README.md

 # Setting up the Environment
-To install all required dependencies, create a new Conda environment from the provided environment.yml file in the project root folder: conda env create -f environment.yml
+To install all required dependencies, create a new Conda environment from the provided environment.yml file in the project root folder:
+"conda env create -f environment.yml"